Monter-Leefstijl/pdfconverter/README.md

 ## Installation

+> [!IMPORTANT]
-> **Warning:** It is not recommended to expose an instance of Monter PDF Converter to the world directly.
+> It is not recommended to expose Monter PDF Converter to the world directly, unless you take proper precautions (such as sandboxing or using a separate server).

 1. Follow [this guide](https://docs.docker.com/engine/install/) to install Docker on your machine.
 2. Follow [this guide](https://docs.docker.com/compose/install/) to install Docker Compose on your machine.